Can a meeting change how the Twelve Steps are read?

 Traditions are the glue that holds us together.
 They address issues that allow OA to exist and work.

-“Developed through long and sometimes painful experience, the Twelve Traditions embody the same principles for living as do the Twelve Steps” (The Twelve Steps and Twelve Traditions of Overeaters Anonymous, p.
-108).
+“Developed through long and sometimes painful experience, the Twelve Traditions embody spiritual Principles for living” (The Twelve Steps and Twelve Traditions of Overeaters Anonymous, Second Edition, p.
+89).
 The Traditions are the principles of group recovery.